 Key Implications

 Financial

-The cost of licence fees takes into account the need to maintain a 'self financing' position for the service.
+There are no financial implications resulting from this report.
+The cost of licence fees takes into account the need to maintain a 'self-financing' position for the service.
 The proposals contained in this report will achieve this.